Chart Color Schemes

 Rydalmere has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 29 projects likely affecting the area.
-Key projects include Melrose Central, Melrose Park High School, Melrose Park Urban Renewal Precinct, and Rivea Rydalmere.
+AreaSearch has identified 29 projects likely to affect the area.
+Notable projects include Melrose Central, Melrose Park High School, Melrose Park Urban Renewal Precinct, and Rivea Rydalmere.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.